-Professor of Art, Art History & Visual Studies; Dean of Humanities, Duke University
+Professor of Art, Art History & Visual Studies, Duke University

 Research Interests: Nineteenth- and twentieth-century Japanese art history; the impact of Japan’s modern sociopolitical transformations on artistic production and practice; Japanese modernism and commercial design.

-Professor of Japanese Humanities, University of North Carolina at Chapel Hill
+Professor Emeritus of Japanese Humanities, University of North Carolina at Chapel Hill

 Research Interests: Japanese feminism; Japanese women’s magazines and popular culture; encounters between women in the US and Japan; and icons of the feminine: royal women, geisha, and pageant winners